tmiklas/tbeam-helium-mapper/README.md

 by [Max-Plastix](https://github.com/Max-Plastix/tbeam-helium-mapper/)

 ### TL;DR
-Read through the comments in the three source files listed below.
-Edit to taste, compile, and Upload to your TTGO T-Beam device.
-Drive around and map the Helium network!
+This code loads onto Lilygo TTGO T-Beam board to make a Helium Network Mapper.
+To build one, download this build, configure three files, and upload it to your device.
+Go travel around to contribute to the Helium Network Map.

 ## Purpose
-The goal of this version is to have a **TTGO T-Beam** Mapper that's ideally suited to walking or driving, taking cues from the USB Power source and movement for activity level.
+The goal of this software is to have a **TTGO T-Beam** Mapper that's ideally suited to walking or driving, taking cues from the USB Power source and movement for activity level.

 This device uploads GPS coordinates from the TTGO T-Beam to the Helium network, be used for tracking and determining signal coverage of LoRaWAN gateways and hotspots.
 With this software and a T-Beam device, one can contribute to the [Helium Network](https://www.helium.com) Mapper or Cargo projects.